Create an account sign-up-diamond

 Looking out over the mountains

-There’s something incredibly satisfying about completing a challenging route like the Tour du Mont Blanc on your own terms.
+There’s something incredibly satisfying about completing a challenging route like the Guided and Self-guided Tour du Mont Blanc tours on your own terms.
 And while I was technically self-guided, I never once felt unsupported.
 Knowing that 10Adventures had already booked my stays, transferred my bags, and provided detailed route info gave me the confidence to focus on what mattered: soaking up the journey.

-If you’ve ever dreamed of a hiking adventure that balances structure with spontaneity, security with solitude, this is it.
+If you’ve ever dreamed of a Self-guided hiking tours collection that balances structure with spontaneity, security with solitude, this is it.
 I didn’t just complete the Tour du Mont Blanc, I discovered a new way to travel.

 Thinking of trying your first self-guided adventure?

-I’m honestly not sure that I would have been able to make all of the arrangements for my TMB without the folks at 10Adventures, so if you are on the fence about it and need a bit of a push to make the jump, consider contacting one of their travel advisors to help plan your trip.
+I’m honestly not sure that I would have been able to make all of the arrangements for my TMB without the folks at 10Adventures, so if you are on the fence about it and need a bit of a push to make the jump, consider contacting a 10Adventures travel advisor to help plan your trip.

 Take it from someone who just did: it’s not only doable, it might be the most rewarding trip you’ve ever taken.